 - They’re scalable.
 Pop one in the oven for yourself or prep a full fleet for a crowd!

 Let’s start simple.
-This first boat resembles garlic bread, but with zucchini subbing in for the bread.
+This first boat resembles garlic bread, but with zucchini subbing in for the bread (OK, there are still breadcrumbs for crunch; for a totally gluten-free option, this Parmesan Herb Zucchini Boats recipe has similar flavors).
 For some extra zest and texture, add sliced tomatoes on top.
-A close cousin to this recipe uses mozzarella in place of Parmesan.
+A close cousin to this recipe uses mozzarella in place of parmesan.
 While this changes the flavor game, I recommend waiting to add the mozzarella until the last five minutes of oven time so that its melty gooey-ness doesn’t get too out of control.
-Get the Parmesan Herb Zucchini Boats recipe.
+Get the Crispy Parmesan Stuffed Zucchini recipe.

 Armed with tomatoes, cheese, and any toppings you desire, it’s easy enough to improvise a simple red pizza atop your zucchini.
 But if you’re interested in trying your hand at a white pizza, check out this recipe, which calls for stuffing your zucchini with ricotta, mozzarella, garlic, and a blend of spices.
 Get the White Pizza Zucchini Boats recipe.